 Parents these days have so much to worry about.
 Is there gluten in our shampoo?
 How do I know if my son’s been around too many Wi-Fi rays?
 What brand of gummy vitamins will get my child into Harvard?
-Figuring out how to trick your kids into getting a wee bit more Vitamin D and enjoying the outdoors should be one of them.
+Figuring out how to get your kids a wee bit more Vitamin D and into the outdoors shouldn't be one of them.
 So, let us help make things easy for you because, you’re not going to believe this, but… we think technology will help.
 Read on!

 We know a good dose of fresh air is good for everyone.
 Being outside is refreshing, and good for our physical, emotional, and mental well-being.
 We can soak up Vitamin D, and come together as a family for some good ol’ fashioned fun.
 And did you know, being outside, even in the colder winter months, can benefit our cognitive health?
 Researchers at the University of Michigan found that “memory performance and attention spans improved by twenty percent after people spent just an hour interacting with nature.”
 As if you needed more convincing to get your kids outside …